- RCPCH response to COVID-19 - modified assessments table

 Mini-CEX is suitable for use in a broad range of settings.
 It can be used in outpatient, inpatient or acute care settings.
 Your assessor must have actually observed the part of the encounter they are rating, and provide you feedback in the aspects they have witnessed.

-Level 3 areas depend on your focus of specialty and are identified in your curriculum.
+Depend on your focus of specialty and identified in your syllabus |

-Links with the RCPCH Progress curriculum
+Links with Progress+ for the mini-CEX

 Mini-CEX assessments primarily link to the following curriculum domains: